It’s no secret that the professional services industry is booming.

 - Time tracking and billing

 Project check-ins may seem small.
-An email here, a quick IM there — but over time these status update emails, reports, and meetings add up.
-The majority of professional services folks (36%) spend 2–3 hours per week on status updates.
-Some 11% spend 4+ hours each week.
+An email here, a quick IM there — but over time, these status update emails, reports, and meetings add up.
+The majority of professional services folks (36%) spend two to three hours per week on status updates.
+Some 11% spend over four hours each week.

 How much time do you spend sending project status update emails, generating status reports, or having status update meetings each week?